-Strategies for getting kids to work with you during the coronavirus crisis
+Strategies for getting kids to work with you

 Following a few simple guidelines can make it much easier to communicate with a child on the autism spectrum — and getting your message across makes cooperation much more likely.

 - Be simple and direct.
 “If you want to give effective instruction, you have to be super specific,” says Bethany Vibert, PsyD, a clinical psychologist at the Child Mind Institute.
 For example, instead of saying, “Can you finish setting the table?” you might say, “Please put the plates on the table.”
 The idea is to let your child know exactly what your expectations are in the moment, rather than giving them a list of tasks or a general instruction.

 - Avoid sarcasm, figures of speech and jokes.
 Kids with autism tend to take things literally, so non-literal speech like sarcasm and jokes can confuse them.
 And if they’re not sure what you’re asking, it’s hard for them to cooperate.
 “Saying something vague like, ‘It’s about time you get to that’ might just end up frustrating your child,” Dr. Vibert says.

 - Use visual aids.
 Often, children with ASD benefit from having a visual representation of their goal.
 So if you want them to set the table, for example, having a picture on hand of exactly how the plates should go can be a big help.
 A list where kids can check off tasks as they go can also make it easier.

 - Make cooperation rewarding.
 All kids appreciate acknowledgement for a job well done, so offer small rewards when your child does cooperate.
 “This could be as simple as a high five or maybe a tickle routine they really enjoy,” says Dr. Vibert.
 “You really want to make following instructions a positive thing.”